This post is a summary of the most powerful tactics in blogging history.

 These days it’s not so easy.

 But if you’ve got a quality product and offering you can use paid advertising to drive interested traffic to a landing page and grow your sales or subscribers.
-That’s exactly what Marina did and it got her nearly 20,000 subscribers in a few weeks.

 11. Split testing the whole blog